William P. Sims

-W.P.
-Sims (William Prescott Sims) was a politician and dentist from Arizona.
+William Prescott Sims (1875 – April 17, 1951)) was a politician and dentist from Arizona.
 He served in Arizona State Senate in the 1st, 2nd, and 5th - 7th State Legislatures.
 He served as the President of the Senate during the 2nd Legislature.

 Life

 Sims was born in Tennessee in 1875.
 He was a graduate of Vanderbilt University.
 He was a professor of dentistry at the University of Tennessee prior to his move to Arizona.
 In Tennessee he served as the treasurer of the Tennessee Dental Society, and as president of the Nashville Dental Society.
 He was also selected as the state chairman of the Tennessee delegation to the Fourth International Dental Congress, held in St. Louis, Missouri.

 Sims relocated from Nashville, Tennessee to Bisbee, Arizona in April 1905, setting up his dental practice in the Bank of Bisbee building.
 Upon his arrival, the Territorial Governor, Governor Kibbey, appointed him to the territory's Dental Board of Examiners, where he became its treasurer and secretary.
 Two years earlier, he had acquired the deeds to the Bulldog and Omaha mines from Ed Gillespie for a sum of $2000.
 He was joined by his wife the following month.
 Shortly after his arrival, Sims became embroiled in a land ownership controversy.
 He was accused of "lot jumping", when he filed claims on 15 lots which had been purchased by the J.E.
 Thompson Company.
 However, according to the law, if improvements of more than $100 were not completed within a certain timeframe, the lots reverted to the city, and could be picked up by any interested party.
 Sims alleged that the prerequisite improvements had not been done on 15 of the 25 claims purchased by Thompson.
 However, the town trustee ruled in favor of Thompson, after which Sims appealed the decision to the District Court.
 The case would eventually be set to be heard on June 18, 1906.

 A year after their arrival in Bisbee, Sims and his wife hosted a musical club in their home on Thursday evenings, called "The Cecelian".
 The Sims had two sons, W. James Ross Sims, and William P. Sims Jr. The younger son, William, attended the U.S. Naval Academy.
 In October 1906, Sims was stricken with typhoid, but recovered within several weeks.